Paberimees/PaperRooftops/README.md

-PaperRooftops - made for mobile.
+PaperRooftops - made for mobile; but usable on desktop - probably.

-Tested using Powbot mobile with LDPlayer.
+Tested using Powbot mobile with LDPlayer - ran fairly smooth.
+Has some error correction built in to it.

-Probably doesn't work on desktop, due to the bounds being different.
-Probably would work on desktop, if no custom bounds are set.
-Just don't want to test on desktop with any members account just quite yet, due to probably fast ban.
+Currently testing with desktop; Seems like it does require some custom bounds aswell, as it had trouble with clicking varrock rooftop Gap earlier.